 By the way, actually painting the primer coat can be very fast as it flows better than paint (plus in the end 3 coats is better from a quality point of view).
 Be sure to read the shortlist of what primer does for you just below this:

-♦ General rule: All unfinished surfaces need a primer.
+- General rule: All unfinished surfaces need a primer.
 It will save you time and money, and look a whole lot better, but how many coats of primer should you apply?
 Almost all of the time, you only need one coat of primer if it’s the right one!
 Not what they told you?
-Don’t listen to non-painter sites.
+Don’t listen to non-painter websites.
 They hire English majors.

-♦ How long does it take for a primer to dry?
+- How long does it take for a primer to dry?
 Even the oil-based primer listed below dries fast: much faster than oil-based paint.
-Latex primer takes in average 30 min to 1 hour, and oil-based primer up to 3 hours.
+Latex primer takes on average 30 min to 1 hour, and oil-based primer up to 3 hours.
 How long the primer takes to dry depends on the humidity and temperature of the room (cold and humid longer, obviously).
 But primer usually dries faster than paint.

 Caution: Water-based primers on untreated wood has, can, and will raise wood grain.
 Why?
 Tree rings alternate hard/soft and the soft rings grab more paint and expand, and dry that way: a smooth surface becomes bumpy.
 Oil-based primers are preferred for almost all wood.
 See below about how to put the right primer on wood.

 How Many Coats of Primer:

 - How many coats of primer on new drywall?
-One coat of primer, if you use a quality primer (see related post above for what we use: excellent primer at a great price).
-Be sure to read about the toxins in paint and primer.
-We also buy the 5-gallons of a primer that hides imperfections (5-gallons only) (a contractor line): this is 5 gallons but keeps a long time (never let it freeze!)
-We use VOC-free paints or wear respirators.
+One coat of primer, if you use a quality primer: click on the image you see here or at the top of the page.
+When the unpainted walls are in bad shape (old, but never painted) I buy the 5-gallons of a ‘high-build’ primer that hides imperfections Benjamin Moore Ultra-Spec (a contractor line): this is 5 gallons but keeps a long time (never let it freeze!)